etcd-io/etcd/Documentation/configuration.md

 ##### -advertise-client-urls
 + List of this member's client URLs to advertise to the rest of the cluster.
 + default: "http://localhost:2379,http://localhost:4001"
++ Be careful if you are advertising URLs such as http://localhost:2379 from a cluster member and are using the proxy feature of etcd.
+This will cause loops, because the proxy will be forwarding requests to itself until its resources (memory, file descriptors) are eventually depleted.

 ##### -discovery
 + Discovery URL used to bootstrap the cluster.